WICG/observable/README.md

 });
 ```

-**Issue**: See https://github.com/domfarolino/observable/issues/3 about having
-the Observable constructor being able to register teardown upon unsubscription.

 While custom Observables can be useful on their own, the primary use case they
 unlock is with event handling.
 Observables returned by the new
 `EventTarget#on()` method are created natively with an internal callback that